Saurav158/PPSreport/report.md

 Centigrade scale: 19.44
 ``````
 -----
-Experiment:Write a code to find the factorial of a number.
+Experiment10 :Write a code to find the factorial of a number.
 ```C
 #include<stdio.h>
 int main()